-In accordance with Rule III.4, the Swedish Securities Council may decide that the obligation to fulfil obligation is to be fulfilled by another party
+In accordance with Rule III.4, the Swedish Securities Council may rule that the obligation is to be fulfilled by another party.

 This rule corresponds in essence to Chapter 3, section 1 of the Swedish Takeovers Act (2006:451) and is accordingly only applicable to shareholdings in Swedish limited companies.